IsraMekki/ClickFraudDetection/README.md

 src/main/scala/ClickFraudDetection/ClickFraudDetectionJob.scala
 ```
 # Results
-Our principal metric was the CTR by UID.
-We ran de click fraud detection job for some time (~1h) and printed the CTRs in files (CTR_UID_NO_PROCESSING contains the CTR of the initial clicks and displays streams, and CTR_UID_POST_PROCESSING is the CTR after applying our filters.)
-We then calculate the average CTR for each file:
+Our principal metric has been the CTR by UID.
+We have run the click fraud detection job for some time (~1h) and have outputted the CTRs into files (CTR_UID_NO_PROCESSING contains the CTR of the initial clicks and displays streams, and CTR_UID_POST_PROCESSING contains the CTR after applying our filters).
+We have then computed the average CTR for each file:

 | CTR_UID_NO_PROCESSING | CTR_UID_POST_PROCESSING |
 |-----------------------|-------------------------|
 | 79.33%                | 15.37%                  |

-# What we learnt from this project
+# What we have learned from this project
-* Introduction to the Pay-Per Click model (PPC)
+* Introduction to the Pay-Per Click model (PPC).
-* Awareness of the presence of fraud, and the importance of analyzing data to extract fraudulant patterns.
+* Awareness of the presence of fraud, and the importance of analyzing real-time data to extract/notice fraudulent patterns.
 * Introduction to streaming programming in practice with Kafka and Flink.
-* First experience using Scala
+* First experience using Scala.
 * Streaming is not easy 😅